Magnesium has become increasingly popular in the wellness world — and for good reason.

 Magnesium oxide, on the other hand, is often touted for its ability to relieve symptoms of indigestion, like heartburn, per the U.S. National Library of Medicine.

 Talk to your doctor or a registered dietitian before adding a magnesium supplement to your daily routine.
-Consuming a magnesium supplement without a noted deficiency may lead to adverse symptoms associated with excessive intake.
+Taking a magnesium supplement without a noted deficiency may lead to adverse symptoms associated with too much magnesium.

 Below, find the best magnesium supplements according to Consumer Lab's testing.